 There are no mod-cons here whatsoever.
 A retired water tank sits on top of the treated timber cubicle, filled with water from the hose or by hand.
 But what about the heat?
 The water is heated directly by the sun’s rays every day and uses gravity to disperse from the shower head beneath.
 It’s simplistic, yet beautiful.

-That off grid shower is going to need hot water and not every setup is suited to drawing it directly from the sun.
+All off grid shower ideas are going to need hot water (well, it’s nice, anyway!) and not every setup is suited to drawing it directly from the sun.
 And let’s face it, half the joy of these showers is being able to sit under cascading hot water when it’s near freezing or you’re surrounded by snow.

 Off Grid Quest brings us another great example of the thermosiphon technique, where water circulates and heats indefinitely as long as the stove is lit.
 So, if you’ve got the space and you’ve got the wood, check out their clever design and create your own infinite supply of hot water without the need for any electricity.